vigneshshettyin/Bulk-Mailer/README.md

 Feel free to use it as-is or customize it as much as you want.

-But if you want to **Contribute** and make this much better for other developer have a look at [Issues](https://github.com/vigneshshettyin/Bulk-Mailer/issues).
+But if you want to **Contribute** and make this much better for other developers have a look at [Issues](https://github.com/vigneshshettyin/Bulk-Mailer/issues).

 If you created something awesome and want to contribute then feel free to open Please don't hesitate to open an [Pull Request](https://github.com/vigneshshettyin/Bulk-Mailer/pulls).